boivie/lovebeat/docs/alerters.rst

 SMTP authentication, so you might want to run a local SMTP server to proxy the sent e-mails.

+If you have an account at Mailgun_, you can specify your domain and API key to let Lovebeat send mails using Mailgun's API.
+By doing this, the SMTP settings will not be used.

-The configuration file should look as following:
+The configuration file should look as following for SMTP:

 .. code-block:: ini